-- Be in the patient’s possession when she or he is released from care
+- Be in the patient’s possession when she or he is released from care2

-Safety Planning Intervention for Suicide Prevention is an online training that we recommend be required for all staff, clinical as well as relevant non-clinical staff.
-You’ll find a link to the training on this page to the right.
+Safety Planning Intervention for Suicide Prevention is an online resource that we recommend be reviewed by all staff, clinical as well as relevant nonclinical staff.
+You’ll find a link to the resource on this page to the right.

 Reducing Access to Lethal Means